 - Plans to reduce self-managed backups using exclusively on-premises solutions are on pace to decline as anticipated.

 - Self-managed cloud is on track to slightly increase as anticipated.

 - Cloud-based, BaaS-managed backup is increasing its adoption as planned for and anticipated.

-With the accelerated adoption of cloud-based services, some from COVID-19 impact, the cloud has become a key tool in helping customers leverage modern technologies to have the biggest impact on their data availability strategy at the best cost.
+With the increased adoption of cloud-based services, including the acceleration from the COVID-19 impact, cloud data protection has become a key tool in helping customers leverage modern technologies to have the biggest impact on their data availability strategy at the best cost.

 If your data is at risk, but you need help finding an optimal data protection solution, contact Virtual Systems today.
 Our expert team has experience with cloud data security and will help you advance your security protocols.
 We’ll address your concerns about downtime and data loss and find a customized solution to protect your business.